Best PNP Option in 2026 Without a Job Offer | Amir Ismail

 Alberta (AAIP) 2026: Massive Allocation, Aggressive Draws

-Alberta is running one of the most active provincial immigration programs in Canada right now.
-As of late February 2026, Alberta had issued only 612 of its 6,403 nominations — leaving 5,791 spaces still available for the rest of the year.
+Alberta is moving fast.
+As of late February 2026, the province had used only 612 of its 6,403 nominations, leaving 5,791 spaces for the rest of the year.
+That’s 91% of the allocation still available in March.

 Alberta’s 2026 Draw Activity (Verified Data)